galaxyproject/training-material/topics/metabolomics/tutorials/gcms/tutorial.md

 # Take a look at your results after metaMS processing

-We choose to separate our first W4M Galaxy tool into 2 parts : the processing of GC-MS datas (**metaMS.runGC {% icon tool %}**) and the plotting results of these datas (**metaMS.plot {% icon tool %}**).
+We choose to separate our first W4M Galaxy tool into 2 parts: the processing of GC-MS data (**metaMS.runGC {% icon tool %}**) and the plotting results of these data (**metaMS.plot {% icon tool %}**).
 So we now have the first part describes just before and the second part we will describe just after.
-This part allows users to see their TIC (Total Ion Chromatogram), BPC (Base Peak Chromatogram) and also all EICs (Extracted Ion Chromatogram) you want, from our previous result outputted from **metaMS.runGC {% icon tool %} tool**.
+This part allows users to see the TIC (Total Ion Chromatogram), BPC (Base Peak Chromatogram), and also all EICs (Extracted Ion Chromatogram) you want, from our previous result outputted from **metaMS.runGC {% icon tool %} tool**.
 {: .text-justify}

 If you separated your samples into different classes, this tool can constructs TICs and BPCs one class against one class, in a `pdf` file (Figure 5) :